The Next Generation of Dementia Carers Weapon of Choice perhaps?

 Playlist for Life shows that ‘personal music’, specifically those tunes or songs that have meaning or help spark an emotional response or memory can help those living with dementia.
 They can do this by helping relieve stress, manage behaviours, and support the bond with families and carers teams.

 World Health Organisation undertook a significant study in 2019 to investigate the evidence for music’s health benefits and the broader arts.
 It concluded that when Music was played to those living with dementia, the effects were wide-ranging.
-Benefits included: cutting rates of anxiety and depression; supporting cognition, aiding speech and memory; reducing the use of antipsychotic drugs, and fewer or shorter stays in hospital.
+Benefits included: cutting rates of anxiety and depression; supporting cognition, aiding speech and memory; reducing the use of antipsychotic drugs, and fewer or shorter stays in the hospital.

 Professor Craig Ritchie, chair of the Psychiatry of Ageing at the University of Edinburgh and Director of Brain Health Scotland, appears in the new training.
 He said: “Music stimulates many parts of the brain at once, meaning that even if parts of the brain have been damaged by dementia, Music can still reach other parts.
-Playlist for Life uses music meaningful to a person living with dementia to improve their Life, and the lives of their loved ones and carers.
+Playlist for Life uses music meaningful to a person living with dementia to improve their life, and the lives of their loved ones and carers.
 Everyone training for a career in health and social care should take the opportunity to learn more about the power of personal playlists.”

 Cost of Course